Overview

 Whatever you do, DO NOT use content control boxes in the table cells.
 This causes more issues for the screen reader than it solves.
 Instead, log the item in the ADA Asset Log.

-Introduction to Fair Use If you've worked as an instructional designer for any length of time, you've likely heard a SME cry "Fair use!" while justifying use of copyrighted material without permission.
-"Fair use" refers to a doctrine within copyright ...
+If you've worked as an instructional designer for any length of time, you've likely heard a SME cry "Fair use!" while justifying use of copyrighted material without permission.
+"Fair use" refers to a doctrine within copyright law that permits certain ...

-Website Links The proliferation of information available on the World Wide Web has introduced some interesting nuances to the interpretation of copyright law.
+The proliferation of information available on the World Wide Web has introduced some interesting nuances to the interpretation of copyright law.
 A hyperlink can be thought of as providing directions to a source of information.
-Looking ...
+Looking back at the ...